 Understanding the reason for motion limitations in patients with FAI will help to develop more effective nonsurgical treatments and postoperative rehabilitation plans.

-Our registry, now in development, will enable our clinicians to analyze clinical, radiographic and imaging data on patients to document outcomes for two, five, ten and twenty years following treatment.
+Our registry will enable our clinicians to analyze clinical, radiographic and imaging data on patients to document outcomes for two, five, ten and twenty years following treatment.
 The registry will help investigators learn which patients make the best candidates for hip arthroscopy and will aid in the development of optimal standards of care and treatment, as well as offer non-operative solutions.